 During 2002, the Company's Board of Directors approved a program under which officers of the Company would be advanced amounts sufficient to enable them to exercise certain of their outstanding options.
 Such loans were available for a limited period of time, and available only to exercise previously repriced options.
 The loans bear interest at a rate of 5.50% per annum, and are due in 2007.
-At December 31, 2003, there was \$458,531 outstanding related to these loans.
-Such amounts have been recorded as contra-equity in the Shareholders' Equity section of the Company's Consolidated Balance Sheet.
+At December 31, 2004, there was \$454,000 outstanding related to these loans.
+Such amounts have been recorded as contra-equity within common stock in the Shareholders Equity section of the Company's Consolidated Balance Sheet.